Raghavendra44/Discovery-SAC-MLP/README.md

-create_slabs.py creates Cu supercells with dopants at sites as discussed.
+-create_slabs.py creates Cu supercells with dopants at sites as discussed.
 All slabs are created with a vacuum of 10 A.
 Facets: 100, 110, 111, 211.
 Surfaces of all miller indices other than 211 are 4 X 4 X 4 supercells.
 For 211, a 6 X 4 X 4 supercell is created.
+-slabs_sanity_check.py allows one to check if slabs in a folder have exactly one dopant each, and if the number of fixed atoms in slabs of a given Miller index are consistent.
+-copy_of_lp_and_supercells(2).py is a .py version of the colab notebook used to compute teh lattice parameters and get relaxed supercells using UMA models.
+-UMA_SLABS contains slab POSCARS ready-to-use for NEB calcs, with names in the formate Cu_{miller index}_{dopant atomic number}_{site number}.POSCAR

 -create_surface_with_adsorbate.py